dvdn/show-all-images-in-a-folder-with-php/README.md

 A simple webpage to display all images in a folder with PHP.

-This project is an evolution of https://github.com/lthr/show-all-images-in-a-folder-with-php.

 It requires PHP.

 Large images will be displayed smaller than their original dimensions.
-You can zoom large images by clicking on it.
+You can zoom by clicking on it.

-You can link to a specific image as they're link anchored.
-Just click on the specific image and copy the browser URL.
+Share a link to a specific image with it's anchor.
+Just click on it and copy the browser URL.

-You can use pagination and specify a number of images per pages.
+You can specify a number of images displayed per pages.

 See [Demo](http://dvdn.online.fr/show-all-images-in-folder/)